akshada1911/Wildlife-Classification-Using-Drone-Footage-Images/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 Wildlife conservation is a critical global challenge, yet **traditional monitoring methods** are inefficient, labor-intensive, and prone to errors.
-This project **automates wildlife monitoring** using **drones** equipped with **YOLOv9**, a state-of-the-art object detection model.
+This project **automates wildlife monitoring** using **drone footage based images** equipped with **YOLOv9**, a state-of-the-art object detection model.
 By providing **real-time, accurate, and noninvasive monitoring**, this system significantly enhances conservation efforts while minimizing human interference.

 ---